awwsmm/subway/backend/README.md

 ## backend-only development

 When running locally with Cargo or [Bacon](https://dystroy.org/bacon), all dependencies are in-memory.
 This allows for fast iteration without worrying about networking, containers, and so on.
-This method of building the project does not require an Internet connection.
+After dependencies are downloaded, this method of building does not require an internet connection.

 Execute the following command in a terminal